-Your lawyer will know which rules or agencies apply in any situation in which your child experiences discrimination or denial of access and opportunity.
+Your lawyer will know which rules or agencies apply in any situation where your child experiences discrimination or denial of access and opportunity.

 New Hampshire Cerebral Palsy Cases

-The following are examples of previous cases that went favorably for children with cerebral palsy and their families.
+The following are examples of previous cases that favored children with cerebral palsy and their families.

-In 2014 women gave birth to a baby that suffered severe brain damage after being deprived of oxygen for too long.
+In 2014 a woman gave birth to a baby that suffered severe brain damage after being deprived of oxygen for too long.
 There were several issues, including a stalled delivery, umbilical prolapse, and low fetal heartbeat.

 The doctor tried to deliver the baby using forceps but failed and finally conducted a C-section.
 The child now has cerebral palsy and severe disabilities.
 In their case, the family won $3.75 million as a settlement from the defendants.

 Another case involved a midwife in Concord, New Hampshire, who settled with a family for $730,000.
-The midwife failed to contact an obstetrician in time, in spite of detecting complications during the pregnancy.
+The midwife failed to contact an obstetrician in time, despite detecting complications during the pregnancy.

-During labor, the midwife could not identify the baby’s heartbeat, yet still failed to send the mother to the hospital.
+The midwife could not identify the baby’s heartbeat during labor yet failed to send the mother to the hospital.
 The baby ended up with severe brain damage and cerebral palsy.

 Finding a New Hampshire Cerebral Palsy Lawyer for Your Child

-The aforementioned cases illustrate how important it is to have a lawyer on your side.
+The cases above illustrate how important it is to have a lawyer on your side.
 The results are the recovery of significant damages.

-To find a good lawyer, make sure you select someone who specializes in these kinds of cases, not just personal injury cases in general.
+To find a good lawyer, make sure you select someone specializing in these kinds of cases, not just personal injury cases.

 If you can’t find someone that way, try the state’s bar association, which can direct you to someone with the right area of specialty.

-With the right New Hampshire cerebral palsy lawyer on your side, guiding you and your family, you can better provide your child with all the rights to which he or she is entitled.
+With the right New Hampshire cerebral palsy lawyer on your side, guiding you and your family, you can better provide your child with all the rights to which they are entitled.

-You will also have a better chance of being able to win compensation so you can cover the costs of the treatments and therapies that will give your child the best life possible.
+You will also have a better chance of winning compensation so you can cover the costs of the treatments and therapies that will give your child the best life possible.

 - Medical liability/Malpractice statutes of limitation.
 (2014, March 20).
 Legislative News, Studies and Analysis | National Conference of State Legislatures.